Code-Institute-Submissions/corals_health/README.md

 #### Data Understanding
 Several datasets from [Kaggle](https://www.kaggle.com) were reviewed, primarily containing images labeled as 'Healthy' and 'Bleached'.
 However, to address the three-category classification ('Healthy', 'Bleached', 'Dead'), the [BHD Corals dataset](https://www.kaggle.com/datasets/sonainjamil/bhd-corals) with 1,572 labeled images was selected.
 Initial analysis indicated potential labeling inconsistencies, necessitating further data preparation.
 It was observed in particular that 'Bleached' corals group partially encompasses two subgroups: 'Bleached' and 'Dead'.
-The aim of the project and the idea of the author was to check if a ML model (or models) can be extended and trained to enable gategorical classification of images of corals into these **three** groups ('Bleached', 'Healthy' and 'Dead') rather than just **two** ('Healthy' and 'Bleached').<br>
+The aim of the project and the idea of the author was to check if a ML model (or models) can be extended and trained to enable categorical classification of images of corals into these **three** groups ('Bleached', 'Healthy' and 'Dead') rather than just **two** ('Healthy' and 'Bleached').<br>
 The datasets where coral images would be pre-labelled according to those three categories are much more scarce.
 This dataset was selected therefore despite some cross contamination which author was expecting to accommodate.
 The images in the selected dataset were preprocessed by the owner of dataset to have identical 227 x 227 dimension.
-Data preparation included: (i) cleaning (ii) augmentation.
+Data preparation included: (i) cleaning, and (ii) augmentation.

 #### Data Preparation
 Data preparation involved cleaning the dataset by removing non-image files and grayscale images, followed by manual verification to correct mislabeled entries.
 Due to the limited number of images, data augmentation techniques were applied to enhance the dataset's diversity and improve model generalisation.